Dictanova/gora-gradle-plugin/README.md

-avro-gradle-plugin
+gora-gradle-plugin
 ==================

-Gradle Plugin for processing Avro files
+Gradle Plugin for processing Avro files for Gora